-Once the maximum project values for each of the projects in the Performing Provider System application is calculated, the maximum project values for each of the project are then added together to provide the Maximum application value for the DSRIP application.
+Once the Maximum Project Value for each of the projects in the Performing Provider System application is calculated, the maximum project values for each of the project are then added together to provide the Maximum Application Value for the DSRIP application.

-Example: Putting it all together - here is an example of the DSRIP valuation calculation:
+Example: Putting it all together - Below is a simple example of the DSRIP valuation calculation:

-For illustration purposes, a performing provider system submits six projects in their application.
-Two projects are from Domain Two; Creating an Integrated Delivery System, and Expand Access to Primary Care, and three projects from Domain Three; Integration of Behavioral Health in Primary care, Development of Evidence Based Medicine Adherence programs, and HIV Services Transformation and one project from Domain Four; Evidence Based Strategies to Prevent Substance Abuse and Other Mental/Behavioral Disorders.
+For illustration purposes, a Performing Provider System submits six projects in their application.
+Two projects are from Domain Two; Creating and integrated Delivery System, and Expand Access to Primary Care, and three projects from Domain Three; Integration of Behavioral Health in Primary care, Development of Evidence Based Medicine Adherence programs, and HIV Services Transformation; and one project from Domain Four: Evidence Based Strategies to Prevent Substance Abuse and Other Mental/Behavioral Disorders.
 Scoring steps are included below but all numbers are for illustration purposes only and do not reflect on the actual values that the example projects will receive.

-Step 1: Calculating Project Index Scores (for illustration purposes) Project Index Scores 0 Project 1: Creating an Integrated Delivery System 56/60=.93 0 Project 2: Transitional Supportive Housing Services 54/60=.9 0 Project 3: Integration of Behavioral Health in Primary care 47/60=.78

-0 Project 4: Evidence Based Medicine Adherence 40/60=.67 0 Project 5: HIV Services Transformation 40/60=.67 0 Project 6: Strategies to Prevent SUD and BH Disorders 24/60=.4
+Step 1: Calculating Project Index Scores (for illustration purposes) Project Index Scores 0 Project 1: Creating an Integrated Delivery System 56/60=.93 0 Project 2: Create a Medical Village (Hospital) 54/60=.9 0 Project 3: Integration of Behavioral Health in Primary care 39/60=.65 0 Project 47: Evidence Based Medicine Adherence 29/60=.48 0 Project 5: HIV Services Transformation 28/60=.47 0 Project 6: Strategies to Prevent SUD and BH Disorders 20/60=.33